princeton-nlp/LM-Science-Tutor/README.md

 To evaluate your own model on TutorEval, please use the scripts provided in `./tutoreval`.

-- `./tutoreval/generate.py` produces the LM tutor outputs and saves them under `./tutoreval/generations/openbook`, or `./tutoreval/generations/closedbook` for TutorEval-ClosedBook.
-The script `./tutoreval/generate.sh` provides some useful utilities for running your model.
+- `./tutoreval/generate.py` produces the LM tutor outputs.
 - `./tutoreval/grade.py` uses GPT-4 as an evaluator to grade the LM tutor's outputs.
-The script `./tutoreval/grade.sh` also provides some utilities for grading.
 - `./tutoreval/get_results.py` collects GPT-4's grades to give a breakdown of the final TutorEval performance.
-Grades are saved in `./tutoreval/results`.

 See `./tutoreval/README.md` for detailed instructions.